-Building A Raised Bed Organic Garden In The Suburbs
+Building Your Own Raised Bed Garden In The Suburbs/H1>

 This was my first attempt at creating a backyard garden, but it didn’t go terribly well.
 The problem was the soil.
 We lived in Maryland at the time, and the soil in our area was almost entirely clay.
 It was so dense that there was almost no runoff and it was nearly impossible to work.
 I don’t know how the grass even grew to be honest.
 So I looked at my options and decided that rather than trying to add more sand and loam to the existing soil (I had already done a lot) I would build a raised be instead.
 The fence by the way was for the occasional bunny that might happen by.
 We had a possum that came around once in a while but he didn’t seem to want to mess with the garden even though he could have easily gotten in.

 The picture above shows what I mean by the soil not being good.
 The garden did produce, but not like I had hoped.
 We had some good tomatoes and peppers but the lettuce didn’t do well and as I recall the rest of it was pretty poor .
 The squash was wiped out by vine borers too by the way.
 It was a bummer..
 I love squash.
 That was before I learned that they came from a moth that laid it’s eggs on the vine and when the larvae hatched it bore into the vine and ate it’s way up the plant.

 When I was looking for a natural way to rid the garden of them I discovered that if I looked carefully I could see the beginning of the dead vine area.. and if I split that open with my pen knife that I could extract the borer and the plant would survive.
 I did that every season from then on and ate yellow and zucchini squash to my heart’s content.